 Winter might seem like an unusual time to undertake a renovation, but with the right knowledge and a bit of preparation, it can be a great time to add value to your home.

 Major renovations often require you to vacate your home for a few weeks.
-To ensure that your contractor has easy access to and from your home, arrange for snow shoveling and salting of steps and walkways in your absence.
+To ensure that your contractor has easy access to and from your home, arrange for snow shovelling and salting of steps and walkways in your absence.
 Some renovation companies may offer the service for an additional cost, so ask about this in advance and ensure that it’s included in your renovation contract.

 When you move out of your home, it will likely cool down significantly, even if the heat is still on.
 This increases the chance of water freezing inside your pipes, which could cause them to burst.
 To minimize the risk, have a plumber heat the water line coming into your house or call your municipality to shut the water off at the street side.